ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 lspci | grep -i nvidia
 ```
-It should show: VGA compatible controller NVIDIA Corporation GP104M [GeForce GTX 1070 Mobile] or something alike.
+It should show: VGA compatible controller NVIDIA GeForce GTX 1070 or something alike.
 Check your kernel headers are compatible with CUDA.
 Type:
 ```
 uname -r
 ```